rcc-uchicago/user-guide/docs/midway23/software/apps_and_envs/python.md

 ## Running Jupyter Notebooks

-Jupyter notebook is a useful tool for python users because it provides interactive computing.
-You can launch Jupyter on Midway, open it in the browser on your local machine and have all the computation work done on Midway.
+Jupyter Notebook is a useful tool for python users because it provides interactive web-based computing.
+You can launch Jupyter Notebooks on Midway, open it in the browser on your local machine and have all the computation work done on Midway.
 If you want to perform heavy compute, you will need to start an interactive session (please see [Running Jobs](/midway23/midway_submitting_jobs) on how to get an interactive session)